 Born and raised on Maui, Lana Coryell graduated from Pomona College in Claremont, CA in May 2008 with a Bachelor of Arts in Environmental Analysis.
 She graduated cum laude and with honors from Phi Beta Kappa.
 She is passionate about environmental stewardship and exploring the ways in which communities can work together to create greater sustainability.
 Having taken Hui art classes since she was 5 years old, Lana believes in the power of the arts and the mission of Hui No‘eau!

-Senior Program Mgr. & Editor in Chief of CREATE: Anne-Marie Forsythe - ext.
+Program Director & Editor in Chief of CREATE: Anne-Marie Forsythe - ext.
 34

 Registrar: Jessica Hoecker - ext.
 21